nitinpal0211/mucho-interest-4403/README.md

 ## Roles & Responsibilities :-

-All Work of Admin and Customer Management and LogIn Auth done by [Shimbu Kumawat](https://github.com/Shimbhu77)
+All Work of Admin and Customer Management and LogIn Auth done by [Shimbhu Kumawat](https://github.com/Shimbhu77)

 All Work of Plant management Done By [Nitin Kumar](https://github.com/nitinpal0211)

 All Work of Planter and Er Dia Done By [Shreyash Ahuja](https://github.com/loki025)

-All Work of Seed management Done by [Aakash Kumar](https://github.com/akash07032001)
+All Work of Seed management Done by [Akash Kumar](https://github.com/akash07032001)

 All work of order Management Done By [Chetan Patil](https://github.com/Chetan8788)